Ethnic clashes erupt in Guinea capital

 “The situation has clearly degenerated into inter-ethnic violence between the Peuls and Malinkes.
 We’ve already called for calm, but what can you tell someone who is being attacked with a club?” he said.

-Conde has promised prosperity for the former French colony’s 10 million people, which is the world’s top supplier of bauxite, the raw material in aluminium.
+Conde has promised prosperity for the former French colony’s 10 million people, which is the world’s top supplier of bauxite, the raw material in aluminum.